kiwisincebirth/TRS-80-MODEL-1-K/BUILDING.md

   - Note : The switch polarity is reversed Switched On = Logic 0, Switched Off = Logic 1
 - J18 - Short pin to set CPU speed to Normal 1.77Mhz, or removed for 2x speed.
   - This can be routed to a switch, which could use a small capacitor to avoid bounce
+- RV2 - configures the signal level (volume) sent to the audio amplifier

 ## Testing